Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***Martina Arés***

 Adam didn’t take long vacations.
 He was too busy, too invested in his own personal improvement ("making crazy progress again!"), improving everyone else with his aggressively cheery coaching ("Firth’ll kick my ass one day I bet!"), and building his family ("And we’ll *have* six or seven, you know."
 "Dogs?"
 "No, Marty!
 Strapping boys, like me!").
-That last line of his had earned him a slap across the shoulders...and that in turn had earned her a "punishment…"
+That last line of his had earned him a slap across the shoulders... and that in turn had earned her a "punishment…"

 Which had, in turn, resulted in baby number two.

 Baby number two was coming on top of their already insanely busy schedules, but they’d made it work once, and she had no doubt they’d make it work again.
 So, long planned-out vacations really weren’t a thing in the Arés household.
 That didn’t mean they went without downtime, though.
-They just...took more three-day weekends.
+They just... took more three-day weekends.
 A day off here and there, maybe a half-week now and then.
 It wasn’t quite as romantic as they’d done for their honeymoon, but…

-Well, Marty was pregnant, so Adam’s infamously breathtaking superolympic bedroom feats weren’t on offer...but they weren’t a chaste couple, and hadn’t ever been; that was a big part of the attraction, really.
+Well, Marty was pregnant, so Adam’s infamously breathtaking superolympic bedroom feats weren’t on offer... but they weren’t a chaste couple, and hadn’t ever been; that was a big part of the attraction, really.
 Adam had *needs* and Marty knew how to take care of her man. *That* was really the secret to taming him.
 And there was cuddling, too.
 Lots of that.

 And his unique brand of doting affection, which included breakfast in bed and an almost drama-free domestic life.
 He had his man-cave gym and was happy to leave her in charge of their home, which was just the way she liked it.
 He knew how to take care of her, too.

 Nevertheless, even Adam needed to relax now and then, and one of their favorite spots was Lakebeds.
 They didn’t do camping or anything; even completely resting, he ate like ten huge men put together.
 Instead they rented a cabin for a few days and enjoyed the outdoors.
 Small things like a gentle walk by the river.
 They had lunch at a table made out of logs next to one of the smaller waterfalls that was less of a tourist attraction but, to Marty’s eye, had the big one called "Antrim Wash" beat for sheer prettiness.
 It was a safe spot for Diego to toddle around and pick up interesting rocks while Adam kept an eye on him, and for Marty to just enjoy *family.*

 At the moment, Adam was doing his cheery hulk-puppy thing with another couple sitting at another table, once Diego and their child had discovered each other.
 For the moment, Marty was content to watch.
 She enjoyed people-watching and she *especially* enjoyed watching Adam interact with regular folk.
 Today he was even almost decently clothed, wearing a big pair of loose basketball shorts that went down below his knees, his indestructible sandals, and his favorite "Speedsters" tank-top.
-Much less...aggressive than his usual, but would that be enough with them?
+Much less... aggressive than his usual, but would that be enough with them?

-Adam was...well, quite honestly?
+Adam was... well, quite honestly?
 He wasn’t exactly everyone’s cup of tea.
 Adam and the Lads were undeniably superhuman in a lot of ways, and he was by far the most extreme example of all of them, an unmatched man across the entire board.
 He had an *overwhelming* presence and would naturally intimidate everyone who met him if he didn’t positively *radiate* happiness and friendly intent.
 And that made for interesting interactions everywhere he went.

 Still, he was *good* at making friends.
 And some part of her *really* enjoyed watching him at it.
-He had a way of just...taking charge of any situation.
+He had a way of just... taking charge of any situation.
 He usually didn’t mean to, and he was *never* malicious about it, but people couldn’t help but follow his lead wherever he went.
 That was one of the biggest things that originally attracted her to him: his essential good-natured playfulness, his exciting aggression…and his well-meaning *dominance.* There just wasn’t any other word for it.
-She was definitely biased, but as far as Marty was concerned, she had married a smart, playful goofball who was also the biggest, strongest, most handsome man there ever was, the standout *best* man on a team *full* of extreme overachievers...and he was *all hers.*
+She was definitely biased, but as far as Marty was concerned, she had married a smart, playful goofball who was also the biggest, strongest, most handsome man there ever was, the standout *best* man on a team *full* of extreme overachievers... and he was *all hers.*

 Adam was gesturing excitedly with his hands now, which was a clear sign he’d found some common interest with his New Friend.
 Friend was a young man who was clearly cowed by the happy hulking force of nature that had come to say hi.
-The young man’s partner, however...she had a much different expression on her face while she watched Adam.
+The young man’s partner, however... she had a much different expression on her face while she watched Adam.
 Marty would admit she enjoyed that, too…

 But she wasn’t the type to share.
 Time to introduce herself.